 RINGING IN THE EARS

-Earache can be caused by a variety of conditions.
+Earaches can be caused by a variety of conditions.
 Bacterial, fungal, and viral infections of the ear canal, eardrum, and middle ear all cause ear pain.
-Antibiotics, ear drops or even ear tubes (myringotomy with PE tubes) may be needed to treat these infections.
+Antibiotics, ear drops, or even ear tubes (myringotomy with PE tubes) may be needed to treat these infections.
 Earache can also be caused by pain referred from another part of the head and neck.
-For example, tonsil infections, jaw joint arthritis, even throat cancer can all cause earache.
+For example, tonsil infections, jaw joint arthritis, and even throat cancer can all cause earache.

 Hearing loss is classified as conductive (blockage of sound into the ear) or sensorineural (loss of nerve cells in the ear).
 Some patients have both.
 A specialized hearing test performed by our audiology department can determine which is present.
 Conductive hearing loss can be caused by earwax in the ear canal, a hole in the eardrum, fixation of the hearing bones, or ear fluid.
 Our surgeons can perform the repair of the eardrum (tympanoplasty) or mobilization of the hearing bones (stapedectomy) when indicated.
 Sensorineural hearing loss can be associated with aging.
 However, excessive noise exposure, viruses, and, very rarely, benign tumors of the hearing nerve can all cause sensorineural hearing loss.
 This type of hearing loss is usually not correctable with surgery; Hearing aids are helpful when indicated.